Saint Stephen, Deacon, the First Martyr

 Patron Saint of deacons, altar servers, stonemasons, and headaches

 The practical explanation for a historical event is normally the most convincing.
 Psychological analysis, guesswork, and overinterpreting frowns and whispers are best ignored.
 Why did the army invade on this day and not the next?
 Because they ran out of food.
 Why did the capital move from the plains to a new location in the hills?
 Because of flooding.
 And why did Christians branch out from Jerusalem and not remain attached to its temple?
 Because they were running for their lives.
 The stoning of today’s saint boiled over into an anti-Christian fever on the streets of Jerusalem.
 Christians were hunted down, imprisoned, or killed.
-The very day Stephen was martyred, “a severe persecution began against the church in Jerusalem, and all except the apostles were scattered throughout the countryside of Judea and Samaria…Saul was ravaging the church by entering house after house; dragging off both men and women, he committed them to prison” (Acts 8:1-3).
+The very day Stephen was martyred, “a severe persecution began against the church in Jerusalem, and all except the apostles were scattered throughout the countryside of Judea and Samaria…Saul was ravaging the church by entering house after house; dragging off both men and women, he committed them to prison” (Acts 8:1–3).
 So while Jesus told his followers to “make disciples of all nations” (Mt 28:19), early Christianity began to spread for a very practical reason—Stephen’s murder.
-His co-religionists, especially Greek speaking former Jews like Stephen, fled to nearby lands.
-And thus Christianity, a fresh, baby-faced faith, was lifted out of its cradle for the first time and carried out of Jerusalem.
+His co-religionists, especially Greek-speaking former Jews like Stephen, fled to nearby lands.
+And thus fresh, baby-faced Christianity was lifted out of its cradle for the first time and carried out of Jerusalem.

-When Stephen called them Christ’s “betrayers and murderers,” the Jewish leaders “became enraged and ground their teeth at Stephen” (Acts 7:52-54).
+When Stephen called them Christ’s “betrayers and murderers,” the Jewish leaders “became enraged and ground their teeth at Stephen” (Acts 7:52–54).
 Stephen then “gazed into heaven and saw…Jesus standing at the right hand of God” (Acts 7:55).
 The Lord whom the Creed describes as “seated at the right hand of the Father” seems indignant and rises from His throne at the injustice He sees unfolding below.
 Stephen is forcibly dragged out of Jerusalem and stoned to death, with the future Saint Paul a witness, if not a participant, to the brutal event.
 Stephen’s last words were to beg forgiveness of God for his attackers.
 Stephen’s death was not the result of a pogrom or mob violence.
-The Acts of the Apostles describes it as a quasi-judicial capital case presided over by Jewish authorities, perhaps the in power vacuum between Pontius Pilate leaving Palestine and the replacement governor’s arrival.
+The Acts of the Apostles describes it as a quasi-judicial capital case presided over by Jewish authorities, perhaps in the power vacuum between Pontius Pilate leaving Palestine and the replacement governor’s arrival.

 Saint Stephen, may your courage, conviction, and knowledge of Scripture inspire all teachers and apologists to likewise convince through their education, through their passion, and mostly through their example of noble suffering.